yuxizhe/Hyper-RAG/README.md

 ### Hypergraph Visualization
 We provide a web-based visualization tool for hypergraphs and lightweight Hyper-RAG QA system.
-For more information, please refer to [Hyper-RAG Light Web-UI](./web-ui/README.md).
+For more information, please refer to [Hyper-RAG Web-UI](./web-ui/README.md).

 *Note: The web UI is still under development and may not be fully functional.
 We welcome any contributions to improve it.*
 ![vis-qa](./assets/vis-QA.png)